Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing two connections

 If $p > 2 $ and either $A_1$ or $A_2$ is irreducible, then so is $\mathcal{J}(A_1, A_2)$. \end{theorem}

-Before getting to the proof, we briefly discuss the maps defined in this theorem, and their analogues in the standard $\ASD$ theory.
-The map $\pi$ is a measure of the failure of $A'$ to be regular.
-It serves the same role here and enjoys the same properties as the map of the same name \cite[pp. 290---291]{donaldson-kronheimer1} in the $\ASD$ setting.
-As for $J$, this map is formed from a near-right inverse $P$ of the linearization $Ds_{A'} : T_{A'} \A \rightarrow \Omega^+$, composed with an exponential map $T_{A'} \A \rightarrow \A$.
-As an example, in the special case where $\Gamma$ is non-degenerate (so $\mASD = \ASD$), the relevant space of connections $\A$ is an affine space, and this exponential map is simply given by the affine action.
-In this case, the map $J_{A_1, A_2}$ simplifies to $J_{A_1, A_2}(\xi) = A'(A_1, A_2) + P\xi$, just as in the usual $\ASD$ setting \cite[p.
-289]{donaldson-kronheimer1}.
+Before getting to the proof, we briefly discuss the maps appearing in this theorem, and their analogues in the standard $\ASD$ theory; precise definitions of these maps are given in the proof, below.
+First, the most interesting part of the theorem is part (c), with parts (a) and (b) serving to set up (c).
+The map $\pi$ from (b) is a measure of the failure of $A'$ to be regular.
+It serves the same role here and enjoys the same properties as the map of the same name \cite[pp.~290---291]{donaldson-kronheimer1} in the $\ASD$ setting.
+As for $J$ in (a), this map is formed from a near-right inverse $P$ of $(Ds\vert_{\Sl(A')})_{A} \oplus \sigma$, pre-composed by an exponential map (see Claim 1 below for a precise statement).
+As an example, in the special case where $\Gamma$ is non-degenerate (so $\mASD = \ASD$) the relevant space of connections is an affine space, and this exponential map is simply given by the affine action.
+In this case, the map $J_{A_1, A_2}$ simplifies to $J_{A_1, A_2}(\xi) = A' + P\xi$, just as in the usual $\ASD$ setting \cite[p.~289]{donaldson-kronheimer1}.

 The object $\mathcal{J}(A_1, A_2)$ is the glued connection we are after.
 Equation (\ref{eq:estyp}) expresses the degree to which this connection is $\mASD$.
 In particular, the obstruction map mentioned in the introduction can be taken to be the map $(A_1, A_2) \mapsto \pi \circ \xi(A_1, A_2)$.
-Finally we mention that the map diffeomorphism $\iota^{-1}$ appears in (\ref{eq:close}) only to make explicit the sense in which $\mathcal{J}(A_1, A_2)$ approximates the $A_k$ away from the gluing points.
+Finally we mention that the diffeomorphism $\iota^{-1}$ appears in (\ref{eq:close}) only to make explicit the sense in which $\mathcal{J}(A_1, A_2)$ approximates the $A_k$ away from the gluing points.

 The proof of Theorem \ref{thm:1} that we adopt relies on the following two lemmas.

 \begin{lemma} Let $\St\colon B \rightarrow B$ be a $\C^{m}$-map on a Banach space $B$ with $\St(0) = 0$ and \eqncount for some $\kappa > 0$ and all $\xi_1, \xi_2 \in B_1(0) \subset B$ in the unit ball.
 Then for each $\eta \in B$ with $\Vert \eta \Vert < 1/(10\kappa)$, there is a unique $\xi \in B$ with $\Vert \xi \Vert \leq 1/ (5\kappa)$ such that